paulosuzart/starred_ml/README.md

 Templating
 ---

 `Starred_ml` uses [jingoo](https://github.com/tategakibunko/jingoo) as a template engine.
-Create a `default.jingoo` file if you want to customize.
-Please refer to the provided template [here](default.jingoo) and customize as you see fit.
+Create a template file (default is `default.jingoo`) if you want to customize.
+You can reuse the provided template [here](default.jingoo) and customize as you see fit.
+You can save the template with a different name, but it must reside in the folder where you run `starred_ml`.
+Use `--template` the specify the different template file.

 The availabe variables are:
    - `lang_count` - The total count of languages found (Including `Not set`)